Kate BystrovaKB

 [browser]

-For details of how you can set this up outside of Prezly, please speak with your IT team.
+For details of how you can set this up outside of Prezly, speak with your IT team.

 Upload key media assets